g023/Godot-LLM-API-AI-Chat/README.md

 - empty assistant was causing issues so now set a default in ButtonTest2.gd -> llm_get_messages(): You are an AI assistant.
 - selected text ai assistant via context menu in prompt now works.
 Just select the text and right click mouse button and select "Ai Assist:Selection Clean" to try out
 -- see TextEdit_LLM_INPUT script to modify the prompt.
 I know its ugly but it works kinda okish.
+- added translate to chinese, translate to english ai assistants for the prompt area in the prompt text area.
+Left click to view the context menu to access these new assistants.
+- cleaned up the ai assistant code to make it easier to add more assistants (TextEdit_LLM_INPUT)
+* I figure the language translation function would help access the powers of foreign language models by allowing ai to help us translate to the natural language of those llms.
+* also prompt assist button makes prompt writing a little quicker and easier

 ## Usage